PreviousErik/Unity_Console/README.md

 # Final throughts

-The console will give feedback if a command was not set up properly or was not called using working informaiton or structure.
+The console will give feedback if a command was not set up properly or was not called using working informatino or structure.
 So just make stuff!